michaelshimeles/nextjs-starter-kit/README.md

 - `bun run start` - Start production server
 - `bun run lint` - Run ESLint
 - `bun run format` - Format code with Prettier

+## Sponsors and Supporters

+Special thanks to [Convex](https://www.convex.dev/) for their sponsorship and support in making this starter kit possible.
+Their real-time database and file storage solutions have been instrumental in creating a powerful foundation for modern web applications.

 ## Contributing